We design unique stone sculptures and teach sculpting techniques at our workshops

 Our sculptures are handled with respect, care and with a deep understanding of what the clients vision is to ensure the essence of what they imagine comes through.

 Who we are

-We are a successful husband and wife team.
+Based in Wellington, we are a successful husband and wife team.
 We have two children and live in Upper Hutt.
 Brett has been stone carving since 2005 and full time since 2013, working from his home studio.

 Brett whakapapa’s to Ngaiterangi, Ngati Ranginui, and Ngai Tahu.
 His inspiration comes from the natural world around him and through his Maori heritage.
 Traditional or stylised Maori design is incorporated into his sculptures and stone carvings.

 Two days a week (and more if Brett can have her) Christine joins Brett in the studio to assist in his projects or to create her own sculptures.
 Christine also manages the business leaving Brett to concentrate on his stone creations.

 Christine’s support for Brett blossomed into a successful carver in her own right.
 They often joke about her being the first to sell overseas.